hyperledger/indy-hipe/text/0021-keys/README.md

 This is a non-breaking change as the exisiting keys will continue to be supported.
 No migration of any sort is needed.

 To avoid someone sending large keys and putting junk on the ledger, the prefix is maximum of 7 bytes and the key is at most 64 bytes.
 Unless we have an accurate fees mechanism that accounts for byte size of transaction and a "storage rent" mechanism, such a guard is needed.
-The reason for chooising 7 bytes for prefix is that it allows `ed25519` and `curve25519`.
+The reason for choosing 7 bytes for prefix is that it allows `ed25519` and `curve25519`.
 Larger words like `secp256k1` can be shortened to `k256` which is their popular short name.
 The 64 byte limit for keys comes from a few facts;
 a.
 Currently supported ed25519, Curve25519 and anticipated curve secp256k1 have 32 byte keys.
 b.
 Popular NIST curves NIST P-256 and NIST P-384 fit under 64 bytes.
 c.
 Safe curves like Ed448 and Curve511187 are also under 64 bytes.